tivonahaug/pana-full-stack-challenge/README.md

 ### The Challenge

 Using the included API server and your code wizardry, the goal is to implement a sample front-end for one of our products, **Pana Flight Search**, using Backbone/Marionette (_or another similar framework_).
-Based on the provided screenshots, you will need to implement the basic layout including sorting and filtering.

 ### Requirements